howardsolutions/http-server-ts/README.md

 Polka provided us with an API key, and if a request to our webhook handler doesn't use that API key, we should reject the request.

 This ensures that only Polka can tell us to upgrade a user's account.

+# Documentation

+When you're designing a server-side API, no one is going to know how to interact with it unless you tell them.

+Are you going to force the front-end developers, mobile developers, or other back-end service teams to sift through your code and reverse engineer your API?

+Of course not!
+You're a good person.
+You're going to write documentation.

+## First Be Obvious, Then Document It Anyway

+We've talked a lot about how your REST API should follow conventions as much as possible.
+That said, the conventions are not enough.

+You still need to document your endpoints.
+Without documentation, no one will know:

+- Which resources are available
+- What the path to the endpoints are
+- Which HTTP methods are supported for each resource
+- What the shape of the data is for each resource etc.

+One type of endpoint that's nearly impossible to interact with without documentation is a plural GET endpoint - that is, an endpoint that returns a list of resources.
+They often have different sorting, filtering, and pagination features.